WellFiredDevelopment/dotProfileDocumentation/sphinx/source/learn/step_by_step/installing.rst

 Package Contents
 ----------------
-Each .unitypackage downloaded from the store or from the `WellFired <https://www.wellfired.com>`_ website will have the same contents.
+Each .unitypackage downloaded from the AssetStore or from the `WellFired <https://www.wellfired.com>`_ website will have the same contents.

 * \/WellFired
     Here you're going to find all things related to the .Profile project.